BSocSc Sociology / Overview

 - UCAS institution code

-- Do you want to be part of one of the largest and most reputable groups of sociologists currently working in the UK?
+- Join one of the UK's largest and most reputable groups of sociologists working in a leading Sociology department.

-- Would you like to develop the skills to analyse and interpret today's social developments and problems?
+- Develop the skills to analyse and interpret today's social developments and problems, and carry out your own sociological investigations.

 - Find out more and register for an Open Day